 - A number of keyboard shortcuts that were previously used for toggling modes have been replaced by pie menus.
 It takes some time getting used to, but if you press and hold the key, quickly move your pointer in the direction of a pie menu item and then release the key again, it works quite fast.
 Below are some examples:

 - The Z key previously toggled between solid view and wireframe view.
-Now you can choose between all viewport rendering options in a pie menu when pressing Z. All Overlays can be toggled on or off at once using Shift + Alt + Z (comparable with the old Properties panel ➔ Display ➔ Only Render checkbox).
+Now you can choose between all viewport rendering options in a pie menu when pressing Z. All Overlays can be toggled on or off at once using Shift + Alt + Z (comparable with the old Sidebar ➔ Display ➔ Only Render checkbox).

 - Control + Tab offered different functions depending on the active mode.
 Now Control + Tab consistently summons a pie menu for changing modes, like Object Mode, Edit Mode, Sculpt Mode, etcetera.
 Only pressing Tab still toggles between Object Mode and Edit Mode though.